 This theory was tested in a mice model, with diabetic mice receiving isolated salidroside.
-Salidroside improved blood sugar and relieved oxidative stress in the mice, likely due to the activation of a metabolic pathway called AMPK (activated protein kinase)[*].
+The results showed that this anti-inflammatory compound improved blood sugar and relieved oxidative stress in the mice[*].

 Rhodiola may also balance blood sugar by increasing the number of glucose receptors on your cells.
 That would help clear your blood of glucose quickly and avoid the effects of chronic high blood sugar and insulin release[*].

 #6: Reduced Fatigue

 When you think of fatigue, you often think of physical stress, but exhaustion can just as easily come from mental stress.